Lake Peipus: Topography and hydrography

 The relief of the bottom is uniform and flat, gradually rising near the shores and covered with silt, and in some places with sand.
-The deepest point of 15.3 m is located in the Teploe Lake, 300 m from the coast.
+The deepest point of 15.3 m is located in Warm Lake, 300 m from the coast.

 The lake is well-flowing, with the annual inflow of water equal to about half of the total water volume.

 The lake water is fresh, with a low transparency of about 2.5 m due to plankton and suspended sediments caused by the river flow.
 Water currents are weak 5–9 cm/s; generally induced by wind, so stop when it ceases.
 However, during the spring flood, there is a constant surface current from north to south.

 Because of the shallow depth, the lake quickly warms and cools.
 Water temperature reaches 25–26 C in July.
-The lakes freeze in late November – early December and thaw in late April – early May, first lakes Teploe and Pihkva and then lake Peipus.
-However, due to recent climatic changes, Lake Peipus has now commonly started to freeze later into December and thaw much earlier in April.
+The lakes freeze in late November to early December, and it thaws in late April to early May, first Warm Lake and Lake Pskov, and then Lake Peipus.
+However, due to recent climate changes, Lake Peipus has now commonly started to freeze later into December and thaw much earlier in April.